Cinnamon Tea (2 Ingredients)

 Cinnamon's inherent sweetness makes this tea’s flavor a well-balanced drink.
 Not to mention the aroma permeating your home!

-If you enjoy masala chai tea, you’ll love cinnamon tea!
-While the basic tea recipe uses only two ingredients (cinnamon and water), you can make it creamy with a splash of milk or heavy cream or sweeten it with honey.
+If you enjoy masala chai tea, you'll love cinnamon tea!
+While the basic tea recipe uses only two ingredients (cinnamon and water), you can make it creamy by adding a splash of milk or heavy cream, or sweeten it with honey.

 Since it’s caffeine-free, you can enjoy it any time of the day without worrying it will keep you up at night.